zhuzhengyang/go-forceexport/README.md

-The code uses the `go:linkname` compiler directive to get access to the `runtime.firstmoduledata` symbol, which is an internal data structure created by the linker that's used to power functions like `runtime.FuncForPC`.
+The code uses the `go:linkname` compiler directive to get access to the `runtime.firstmoduledata` symbol, which is an internal data structure created by the linker that's used by functions like `runtime.FuncForPC`.
 (Using `go:linkname` is an alternate way to access unexported functions/values, but it has other gotchas and can't be used dynamically.)

-Similar to the implementation `runtime.FuncForPC`, the code walks the function definitions until it finds one with a matching name, then gets its code pointer.
+Similar to the implementation of `runtime.FuncForPC`, the code walks the function definitions until it finds one with a matching name, then gets its code pointer.

-From there, it creates a function object from the code pointer by calling `reflect.MakeFunc` and using `unsafe.Pointer` to swap out the function object's code pointer.
+From there, it creates a function object from the code pointer by calling `reflect.MakeFunc` and using `unsafe.Pointer` to swap out the function object's code pointer with the desired one.

 Needless to say, it's a scary hack, but it seems to work!